 Her practice uses a non-linear telling of memories through narrative work as a form of personal archiving.
 It draws from feelings of loss, displacement, and enfranchisement within her own Indigenous identity, but also from moments of deep belly laughter.

 Kiona received her diploma in Fine Art from MacEwan University, then went on to complete her BFA at the University of Alberta.
 Most recently, she’s shown at Parallel Space, SNAP gallery, and Latitude 53.
-She’s also been working alongside other artists in initiatives of community care, co-founding Making Space in partnership with Sanaa Humayun.
+She’s also been working alongside other artists in initiatives of community care, co-organizing Making Space in partnership with Sanaa Humayun.
 Making Space is a visual-arts focused peer mentorship group decentering whiteness and prioritizing collaboration.

 Diploma in Fine Art- Macewan University

 Landmarks, The Works Art and Design Festival, and Elk Island Park- 2017